ccssmnn/relaxed-spa/README.md

 Lets build a modern full stack SPA, but skip the complicated tooling.

+To start locally, clone the repo and run `deno task dev`.

 ## Tools

 - Deno is the No-Build, No-Install, Fast and Secure Typescript and JSX